rikodot/binja_native_sigscan/README.md

 ### Extra features:
 - option to use custom wildcard when dealing with NORM signatures (credit: [@c0dycode](https://github.com/c0dycode))

+#### if there has been an update to Binary Ninja and this plugin has not been updated yet, please open an issue to alert me

 ### Functional improvements against [Binary Ninja python sigmaker plugin](https://github.com/apekros/binja_sigmaker):
 - signature finding:
   - lighting fast